Rick-Houser/holbertonschool-sysadmin_devops/README.md

 1. Parsing files and folders
 1. Managing AWS S3 buckets
 1. Managing EC2 instances
-1. Configure Master Slave relationships
+1. Configure master/slave relationships
 1. SSH
 1. RegEx
 1. Jira
 1. JAMF
 1. Chef
 1. Convert from base10 to base16
-1. Various Algorithms using scripts
+1. Various algorithms using scripts

 ## Choice the Voice of your Ai